xyproto/in/README.md

 package main

 import (
-	"errors"
 	"fmt"
+	"log"
 	"os"
 	"os/exec"
+	"path/filepath"
 )

-const versionString = "in 1.3.0"
+const versionString = "in 1.4.0"

-// enter a directory, creating the directory first if needed func enter(path string) error {
+// Enter a directory, creating the directory first if needed.
+// Return true if a directory was created. func enterAndCreate(path string) (bool, error) {
 	err := os.Chdir(path)
-	if err == nil { // success, no need to create the directory first return nil
+	if err == nil { // success, no need to create the directory first return false, nil
 	}
-	// check if the returned PathError has the message "no such file or directory" if pe, ok := err.(*os.PathError); ok && pe.Err.Error() == "no such file or directory" {
+	// for any other error but "no such file or directory", return with an error if pe, ok := err.(*os.PathError); ok && pe.Err.Error() != "no such file or directory" {
-		return err
+		return false, err
 	}
 	// create the missing directory
 	if err = os.MkdirAll(path, 0755); err != nil {
-		return err
+		return false, err
 	}
 	// enter the directory
-	if err = os.Chdir(path); err != nil {
-		return err
+	return true, os.Chdir(path)
 }
-	return nil
-}

-// run a command
+// Run a command
 func run(args ...string) error {
 	cmd := exec.Command(args[0], args[1:]...)
 	cmd.Stdout = os.Stdout